ManaviSolutions/b2uPanel-public/README.md

 ```
 effect / data-effect
 ```
-`string` - _(Optional)_ Determine how new content received from AJAX calls should be applied to the b2uPanel HTML element.
+`string` - _(Optional)_ - Determine how new content received from AJAX calls should be applied to the b2uPanel HTML element.

 * `"replace"` - _(Default)_ - New content will overwrite the current HTML content within the b2uPanel HTML element.
 This is the same as calling a jQuery `html()` with the new content.
-* `"append"` - New content will be appended to the the current HTML content within the b2uPanel HTML element.
+* `"append"` - New content will be appended to the current HTML content within the b2uPanel HTML element.
 This is the same as calling a jQuery `append()` with the new content.
 ##
 ```
 interrupt / data-interrupt
 ```
+`bool` - _(Optional)_ - Allow the AJAX request to be interrupted.

+* `false` - _(Default)_ - Once an AJAX request is sent to the endpoint server it cannot be interrupted.
+* `true` - Allows the interruption of AJAX calls.
+Once an AJAX request is interrupted it will display a refresh icon in the overlay that can be clicked to call a new `"refresh"` method.
 ##
 ```
 view / data-view